maoberlehner/markus-oberlehner-net/content/blog/observable-rest-api-with-vue.md

 +++
 date = "2019-06-02T06:24:24+02:00"
-title = "Observable REST API with Vue.js" description = "Learn how to use Vue.observable to build a reactive REST API service with polling capabilities." intro = "Just recently I discovered a rather new feature in Vue.js: Vue.observable.
+title = "Observable REST API with Vue.js" description = "Learn how to use Vue.observable() to build a reactive REST API service with polling capabilities." intro = "Just recently, I discovered a rather new feature in Vue.js: Vue.observable.
 It is used internally in Vue.js to make the object returned by the data() function of a component reactive.
-In this article we'll take a look at how we can use this new feature to build a very simple reactive polling system for a regular REST API..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-06-02/vue-observable-wrapper"]
+In this article, we take a look at how we can use this new feature to build a straightforward reactive polling system for a regular REST API..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1532158513/blog/2019-06-02/vue-observable-wrapper"]
 +++

-Just recently I discovered a rather new feature in Vue.js (since 2.6.0+): [Vue.observable](https://vuejs.org/v2/api/#Vue-observable). `Vue.observable` is used internally in Vue.js to make the object returned by the `data()` function of a component reactive.
+Just recently, I discovered a rather new feature in Vue.js (since 2.6.0+): [Vue.observable()](https://vuejs.org/v2/api/#Vue-observable). `Vue.observable()` is used internally in Vue.js to make the object returned by the `data()` function of a component reactive.

-In this article we'll take a look at how we can use this new feature to build **a very simple reactive polling system for a regular REST API.**
+In this article, we take a look at how we can use this new feature to build **a straightforward reactive polling system for a regular REST API.**

 ## REST API utility function with polling